IsmailTambawala/EDES301/Project_01/ACL-Rehab-Tracker-Codebase-main/README.md

 # ACL Rehab Tracker

 This guide walks a new operator through setting up and running the ACL Rehab Tracker system: a PocketBeagle-based backend that streams IMU + MyoWare data, and a React frontend that visualizes live knee movement and muscle activation.
+For a complete guide on the hardware for this project refer to the hackster page.

 ---